Privacy Policy

 Version 2.0, as of May 1, 2025

 Thank you for your interest in our website.
 The protection of your personal data is important to us.
-With our privacy policy we would like to inform you about the type, scope and purpose of the processing of personal data within the framework of our landing page flexopus.com, our help page help.flexopus.com and our customer portal portal.flexopus.com (together "website") as well as via our external internet presences such as clarify our other social media channels.
-Your data will be processed in accordance with the statutory data protection regulations.
-Where links are provided to other websites, we have neither influence nor control over the linked content nor the data protection provisions therein.
-We recommend that you review the privacy policies on the linked websites.
-In this way, you can determine whether and to what extent personal data is collected, processed, used or made accessible to third parties.
+With our privacy policy, we would like to inform you about the type, scope and purpose of the processing of personal data within the framework of our landing page flexopus.com, our help page help.flexopus.com and our customer portal portal.flexopus.com (collectively "Website") as well as via our external internet presences such as e.g. our other social media channels to clarify.
+Your data will be processed in accordance with the legal regulations on data protection.
+Where links are provided to other websites, we have neither influence nor control over the linked content and the data protection regulations there.
+We recommend checking the privacy policies on the linked websites.
+This way you can determine whether and to what extent personal data is collected, processed, used or made accessible to third parties.

 Contact details of the controller and the data protection officer

-The person responsible within the meaning of the General Data Protection Regulation (GDPR) is:
+The data controller within the meaning of the General Data Protection Regulation (GDPR) is:

 Flexopus GmbH